github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/recovering-your-account-if-you-lose-your-2fa-credentials.md

 ## Using a two-factor authentication recovery code

 Use one of your recovery codes to automatically regain entry into your account.
 You may have saved your recovery codes to a password manager or your computer's downloads folder.
 The default filename for recovery codes is `github-recovery-codes.txt`.
-For more information about recovery codes, see "[Configuring two-factor authentication recovery methods](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication-recovery-methods#downloading-your-two-factor-authentication-recovery-codes)."
+For more information about recovery codes, see "[AUTOTITLE](/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication-recovery-methods#downloading-your-two-factor-authentication-recovery-codes)."

 1. Type your username and password to prompt authentication.